 We don’t – and CAN’T – matter to them so directly out there.

-They don’t fight for flags, or freedoms, or the idea that is our country – out there when bullets are flying and men and women are falling.
+They don’t fight for flags, or freedoms, or the idea that is our country – out there when blood is spilled, and men and women fall.

-Because out there there is no U.S. and whoever else.
-There are no Presidents present, or Kings, or Prime Ministers.
-There are no Congresses or citizens.
-There’s just 2 groups of men.
+Out there there are no Presidents present, or Kings, or Prime Ministers.

-And every second those lives are fighting for nothing more than simply ANOTHER second – another moment alive, another day to live, another chance to see home.
+And every second those lives are fighting for nothing more than simply the chance at another second – another moment alive, another day to live, another chance to see home.